 The installation and running of MySQL Workbench MacOS require the downloading of this DMG file, which is done by double-clicking on the file, which invokes an installation window.

-Once done, you’ll have two options of launching, either from the applications folder or from the command line as shown in the screenshot below:
+Once done, you’ll have two options of launching, either from the applications folder or from the command line as shown below:

-Below is a screenshot of the command-line options:
+Below is a sample and screenshot of how the command-line options works:

 Uninstalling requires locating the MySQL Workbench MacOS in the applications folder, right-clicking it and deleting it.